Clinical Practice of An Orthoptist

-There are relatively very few COs in practice in the United States, with numbers ranging under 400 in the entire country.
+There are relatively very few Certified Orthoptists (CO) in practice in the United States, with numbers ranging under 400 in the entire country.
 While this specialty is small, their impact on patient care is significant.
 Many a child with a potentially blinding condition called amblyopia will have regained vision due to the involvement of an orthoptist.
-Additionally, adults with double vision and eye alignment disorders will frequently be assessed by a CO, who will assist the physician in guiding both non-surgical and surgical interventions.
+Additionally, adults with double vision and eye alignment disorders (strabismus) will frequently be assessed by a Certified Orthoptist, who will assist the physician in guiding both non-surgical and surgical interventions.

 The practice of orthoptics is multi-fold.
 Clinical orthoptics may be practiced in a variety of physical locations including hospitals, clinics, private offices and academic medical institutions.
 COs treat many non-surgical disorders of ocular motility and binocular vision and also help the ophthalmologist with the surgical planning of strabismus surgery.
 Some COs assist the ophthalmologist in the operating room.